Home - Road to Zero Waste JH

 LEARN MORE

 In fall 2014, Teton County Commissioners took historic action by unanimously adopting a Zero Waste Resolution.
-As a result, a decade from now, Teton County’s opportunities to divert waste from the landfill will be greater than they are today, possibly including programs such as food waste composting and increased recycling services.
-ISWR coordinates the Road to Zero Waste strategies that are designed to achieve the initial goal of 60 percent diversion of waste from the landfill by the year 2030.
+As technology progresses, Teton County’s opportunities to divert waste from the landfill will be greater than today, with expanded programs and recycling services.
+ISWR coordinates the Road to Zero Waste strategies, aiming for 60 percent diversion of landfill waste by 2030.
+As home to the Tetons and a destination for over 3.5 million visitors annually, Teton County is uniquely positioned to serve as a regional and national leader in Zero Waste, protecting our valley and inspiring broader change.

 LEARN MORE

-ISWR offers municipal yard waste composting services at the Teton County Trash Transfer Station at 5400 W. US Hwy 89; as well as several free residential yard waste collection events per year.
-This composting program accounts for over 50 percent of the total tonnage diverted from the landfill annually in Teton County.
-In February 2021, ISWR began accepting food waste for composting and a commercial food waste composting program is soon to be underway as well.
+Teton County offers yard-waste composting services at the Trash Transfer Station at 5400 W. US Highway 89, as well as three free residential yard waste collection events a year.
+This composting program accounts for over 50 percent of the total tonnage diverted from the landfill annually.
+In 2021, ISWR began accepting food scraps for composting.
+The residential program, launched in 2022, allows residents to self-haul food scraps to the Recycling Center.
+Commercial food waste generators can also join the “Curb to Compost” or self-haul food waste to the Trash Transfer Station program to reduce their foodprint, supporting local sustainability.

 LEARN MORE